Patient & Visitor's Guide

 - Remember to bring any papers your physician has given you, your insurance card and any other related forms.

 St. Francis is required by law to ask whether you have a living will or durable power of attorney for health care decisions.
 You are not required to have either document, but if you do, please bring them with you.
 Your instructions can be followed only if copies of these documents are in your medical file.
 If you have questions or would like help with these documents, please call the Spiritual Care Department for specific information about what must be included in living wills or durable powers of attorney.
-Download and print a copy of our health care directives in PDF format for your convenience.
+Learn more about Advance Care Planning.

 The document above is available as a printable (PDF) file using Adobe Acrobat.
 If you do not already have an Adobe Acrobat Reader, download a free copy now from Adobe Acrobat.